 The controller accepts an input signal from an optional aquastat (dry contact) in the storage tank.
-Disconnect DHW Temperature Sensor connector (wire labelled T_DHW) from DHW Temperature sensor of brazed plate heat exchanger.
-The optional accessory adapter available from Glow Brand Manufacturing can be used to attach the T_DHW connector to the aquastat. (see Figure 11.12).
+Disconnect DHW Temperature Sensor connector (wire labelled T\DHW) from DHW Temperature sensor of brazed plate heat exchanger.
+The optional accessory adapter available from Glow Brand Manufacturing can be used to attach the T\DHW connector to the aquastat. (see Figure 11.12).
 When the aquastat closes due to a drop in water temperature, the control modulates the boiler's firing rate to bring the tank temperature back to setpoint.
 Maximum setpoint temperature shall be 135°F. 120v is applied to the DHW Pump terminals 9 &10.
 Ensure the pump current does not exceed 1.3 Amperes.
-The parameter value on the display will read 864.8°F (462.7°C) at all times in this mode.
+The parameter value on the display will read 864.8°F (462.7°C) when there is a call for domestic hot water.
 The system pressure will continue to be displayed.
+For proper operation the unit flow restrictor should be removed.